-Difficult as it may be, these people are the best ones to do something about it and the agency that they need to report to is of Office of the Superintendent of Motor Vehicles in Victoria.
-The Superintendent will take reports from anyone with direct knowledge of the problem and who is willing to identify themselves so that the report can be properly verified.
-A letter or fax is the appropriate report and the address or fax number is available on the Superintendent’s web site.
+Difficult as it may be, close friends and family members are often the best ones to do something about an unsafe driver.
+RoadSafetyBC will take reports from anyone with direct knowledge of the problem and who is willing to identify themselves so that the report can be properly verified.
+A letter or fax is the appropriate report and the address or fax number is available on RoadSafetyBC’s web site.

 Without reports such as this it can be difficult to identify drivers who for whatever reason are no longer capable.
 Yes, the law does require that a doctor identify a patient that is no longer capable, but only if the doctor cautions the patient to stop driving and the patient does not do so.

 Mandatory medical driver exams don’t occur until age 80 unless a problem has been identified.
 The criteria for these exams are set out in the CCMTA's Medical Standards with BC Specific Guidelines.

 Worried about what will happen if you make a report?
 I’m sure that it would be a difficult decision for anyone to turn in a friend or family member.
 I suppose it comes down to asking yourself if you can live with that, or can you live with knowing that the incapable driver has hurt themselves or others because you didn’t do something.

 This decision may not be one that you can rely on “the system” to make for you.

 On the other hand, one of my neighbours who was in her 80s met the situation head on.
 Her daughter had started to pressure her to stop driving so she made an appointment with a driving school and had the instructor assess her skills.
 The instructor was able to assure them both that it was safe for her to continue driving.

 If you are on a budget, I see that the class 5 and 6 road tests are shown to be free to those aged 65 or older on ICBC's web site.
 You may be able to book a road test to assess your skills with them.